 Pregnancy and Shortness of Breath(SOB)

-Shortness of breath during pregnancy comes second to hormonal and mechanical effects of pregnancy.
+Shortness of Breath during pregnancy comes second to the hormonal and mechanical effects of pregnancy.

 Remember -When pregnant, all that wheezes is not Asthma.
 SOB is commonly attributed to asthma; the new-onset- cardiac pathology is rarely considered.

 Pregnancy and Cardiomyopathy- a Deadly Combination!

 Peripartum cardiomyopathy (PPCM) is a life-threatening complication of pregnancy.
 This form of dilated cardiomyopathy causes congestive heart failure in the later months of pregnancy or in the first five months after birth.
 PPCM is often not diagnosed earlier in its course because the symptoms and manifestations are highly variable.

 For example, some signs of PPCM such as prostration, shortness of breath on mild exertion, and coughing- are often misinterpreted as evidence of physiological problems of pregnancy or pneumonia.

 Though the underlying factors that cause PPCM are not known, most studies conducted in this regard point to risk factors like age, pregnancy-related hypertension disorders, multiparity, multiple gestations, obesity, and chronic hypertension.